WPForms is the best WordPress plugin to create a form for your site. Recently, I have written a few articles about WPForms and its feature.

 You will get the predefined templates for forms.
 You can choose anyone which you prefer.
 Here I am going to use the simple contact form for tutorial purposes.

 Once you choose the simple contact form, you can customize it as per your requirement.
 You need to click on the field and you will get the customization options to the left side panel.

 You can show the progress bar to users to let them know about the different sections and progress of the form completion.
-Also, the users know how many forms left to fill.
+Also, the users know how many forms are left to fill.

 WPForms offer three different types of breadcrumb style indicator bars for your multi-step forms.